CO2 certificates support biogenic construction projects

 Content:

-Standard is based on the principle of additionality and focuses on > 60 years (EU requirement 35 years) of structurally used, biogenic building materials such as structural timber, biochar concrete, hemp, cellulose, cork, straw, bamboo, grass and reed.
+Standard is based on the principle of additionality and focuses on structurally installed, biogenic building materials with a useful life of over 60 years (EU CRCF target: 35 years), such as structural timber, biochar concrete, hemp, cellulose, cork, straw, bamboo, grass and reeds.

-There is no baseline scenario, but the calculation is net, i.e. minus emissions from farming, processing, transportation and installation.
+There is no baseline scenario; the calculation is net, i.e. taking into account and deducting emissions from farming (cultivation), processing, transportation and installation.

-Certification by OPENLY takes place on the property (the building is the c-sink) for the benefit of the property owner.
+Certification by OPENLY takes place on the property (the building is the c-sink) in favor of the property owner.

 Use case: